-It can be seen that in existing RLM/BFD/CBD/BM(L1-RSRP) requirements for non-RedCap UE it is specified explicitly that the requirements are applicable provided SSB is within active DL BWP.
+It can be seen that in existing RLM/BFD/CBD/BM(L1-RSRP) requirements for non-RedCap UEs, it is specified explicitly that the requirements are applicable provided SSB is within active DL BWP.
 For UE supporting option B-1-1 for BWP operation without restriction, the SSB is outside active BWP and the UE is able to perform L1 measurements based on the SSB outside active BWP.

 Since the applicable conditions with regard to whether L1 measurement resources in within active BWP are different for the L1 RLM/BFD/CBD/BM measurements, the exact wording can be discussed during CR phase.
 It would be good if high level principle can be agreed which could help CR discussions.